mdgriffith/atom-inline-messenger/README.md

 }
 ```

-Then, in your package's main module, call methods on the service.
+Then call methods on the service in your package's main module.

-There is only one function, which is `message`.
-This creates a message in the active editor.
+There is only one function, which is `message` which creates a message in the active editor.

 ```coffee
 module.exports =